Vaidehi693/OpenAI-PR-Review-main/README.md

 - Triggered by **GitHub Pull Request** events
 - Review comments are posted directly on **GitHub Pull Requests**
 - Reviews the PRs as per SAP commerce cloud coding Standards
-- Can be mofidiied as per the project requirements
+- Can be modified and customized as per the project requirements

 ---